nbarbettini/Intro-Web-Series/day3.md

 Of course, you also created the output area, and you can write to that and see it in the browser itself.

 Note: So, now I'm going to stop doing two bad things.
-First, it's time to stop putting javascript in the html page!
+First, it's time to stop putting JavaScript in the HTML page!
 Second, I will stop appending to a string inside a loop.

 ## Using a separate JavaScript file